How to Travel by Trains in Cambodia in 2024!

 Locals don’t use it to transport freight or passengers anymore.
 The Bamboo train has a fascinating history starting during French colonial times and restarting after the fall of the Khmer Rouge.
 If you’re interested, check this History of the Bamboo Train.

 The bamboo train around Banan Temple is a cool attraction to visit.
 You can ride the “train” (really just a few planks of bamboo) for 5$ taking you for 4 km around the Cambodian countryside.
-See the best things to do in and around Battambang.
+It’s one of the best things to do in and around Battambang.

 But no, you cannot take a “bamboo train” from Battambang to Poi Pet, as I’ve heard some ask.
 That’s ridiculous.